dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ## Endpoint extension methods

-Any resource that implements the `IResourceWithEndpoints` interface can use the `WithEndpoint` extension methods.
+Any resource that implements the <xref:Aspire.Hosting.ApplicationModel.IResourceWithEndpoints> interface can use the `WithEndpoint` extension methods.
 There are several overloads of this extension, allowing you to specify the scheme, container port, host port, environment variable name, and whether the endpoint is proxied.

 There's also an overload that allows you to specify a delegate to configure the endpoint.
 This is useful when you need to configure the endpoint based on the environment or other factors.
 Consider the following code: